 This one in particular offers a large clip blade made of more than 6 inches of steel.
 The clip point is one of the most common knife designs, which allows for quicker and deeper incisions.
 So if you ever find yourself without a hunting dagger, this should be a worthy replacement, since it is perfect for quick stabs.

 The overall length of this knife is 10 and a half inches, which is a bit longer than the other fixed blade hunting knife on this list.
 It comes with a Cocobola Dymondwood handle that comes in either a wood and brass color, or a black and silver design.
-With a genuine leather sheath and a superior cutting performance, this knife is definitely worth a look.
+With a genuine leather sheath and a superior cutting performance, this fixed blade hunting knife is definitely worth a look.

 Here we have yet another Buck Knives creation that is worthy of holding its place among the best.
 The Buck Vanguard 192BR is easily the least expensive among the other Buck Knives on this list, going for less than $70 dollars.
 But that doesn’t mean it is any less amazing.